fluree/docs.flur.ee/src/content/1.0.0/docs/start/basic_schema.md

 ### Overview

 In Fluree, schema are comprised of collections and predicates.
-A [collection](/docs/schema/collections) is analogous to a relational database table.
+While Fluree is a graph database, if you come from the relational world you can think of a [collection](/docs/schema/collections) sort of like a database table.
 Every time you want a new type of item in your ledger, you would create a new collection.
 For example, collections in your ledger might be person, company, and city.

 Every collection has [predicates](/docs/schema/predicates).
 Predicates are analogous to relational database columns.
 The features of a collection are its predicates.
 For example, the person collection might have the following predicates: person/firstName, person/lastName, and person/age.
 The value of those predicates are called, objects (read more about the [subject-predicate-object model](/guides/intro/what-is-fluree#subject-predicate-object-model)).